codeforamerica/form-flow/README.md

         text=#{upload-documents.button-text}, isHidden=true)}"/>
 ```

 There is an optional field called `isHidden` available on both buttons.
-If set to `true`, the
+If set to `true`,
-button will be hidden when the page loads (the `display-none` class will be added to its classes).
+the `display-none` class will be added to the widget's classes resulting in the button being hidden
+when the page loads.

 ## Document Upload